isaacward1/isaacward1.github.io/content/posts/azure-tpot/index.md

 ---

 Create a resource > select `Ubuntu Server 24.04 LTS` or `Debian 12 "Bookworm"`
-- <b>Note:</b> Ubuntu was less problematic (T-Pot installs flawlessly out of the box), but Debian is slimmer and slightly more performant.
-I chose Debian for this tutorial, but most steps should apply to both.
+- <b>Note:</b> Ubuntu was less problematic, but Debian was slimmer and slightly more performant.
+I went with Debian for this tutorial, but most steps should apply to both.

 ![create-vm1](create-vm1.png#wide)